LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 //====================================================================================================================================================
 Settings:
-	The script can be configured by opening the Action "Script: LAx_SlipView - Settings.lua" Here is an overview of VK Code for keybindings: https://asawicki.info/nosense/doc/devices/keyboard/key_codes.html
+	The script's shortcut can easily be set using the Action "Script: LAx_SlipView - Configure Shortcut.lua" The script's other settings can be configured by opening the Action "Script: LAx_SlipView - Settings.lua" Here is an overview of VK Code for keybindings: https://asawicki.info/nosense/doc/devices/keyboard/key_codes.html
 		- Primary Key (VK Code) [Default: 18 (ALT)]
 			The primariy key (as a VK Code) for triggering the functionality